devmehmetakifv/ATMPrototype/README.md

 # Attention!

-This project is developed for and end-of-term task by a software engineering freshman, therefore you can use this project however you want.
+This prototype is developed for an end-of-term project by a software engineering freshman, therefore you can use this for educational purposes only.

-## Educational purposes only!